teoria-de-control-en-arduino-el-controlador-pid

 The derivative component is calculated proportionally to the derivative of the error with respect to time at the present moment.
 Equivalently, it responds proportionally to the difference between the current error and the error at the previous instant.

-In the discrete domain, the derivative is replaced by the difference between the current error and the previous error, divided by the sampling time (or this division is completely omitted and included in the Kd coefficient, if the sampling time is constant).
+In the discrete domain, the derivative is replaced by the difference between the current error and the previous error, divided by the sampling time (or this division is omitted entirely and included in the Kd coefficient, if the sampling time is constant).

 Behavior